How Widespread is Fraud in the Gem World?

 Unless the dealers or gem buyers pay for the tests, there’s no way to be sure if a commercially cut stone is natural.

 The concerned parties will usually test expensive stones.
 However, the tests themselves may cost more than less expensive stones, like quartz.
-Since these stones are seldom tested due to cost, unscrupulous dealers often substitute synthetic quartz gems for naturals in the cut stone market.
+Since these stones seldom merit testing due to cost, unscrupulous dealers often substitute synthetic quartz gems for naturals in the cut stone market.

 Questions Gem Buyers Should Ask